Three-slit experiments and quantum nonlocality: Introduction

 \section{Introduction}

 The EPR experiments show that quantum mechanics involves nonlocal correlations which are demonstrated in a violation of the Bell inequalities \cite{ref-Bel} or CHSH inequality \cite{ref-CHSH} and have nowadays become the core of quantum information theory. \\[0,3 cm] However, the nonlocal quantum correlations are not unlimited; they obey a bound found by Tsirelson \cite{ref-Tsi}.
 It follows algebraically from Hilbert space quantum mechanics without revealing any deeper physical or information theoretical principle behind it.
 The search for such a principle is a matter of ongoing research.
-Janotta et al. consider a special geometric property of the state space, known as strong self-duality \cite{ref-Jan}.
-Pawlowski et al. have recently introduced a promising new principle called information causality \cite{ref-Paw}. \\[0,3 cm] The present paper establishes a link between Tsirelson's bound for the quantum correlations and another interesting property of quantum mechanics which was discovered by Sorkin \cite{ref-Sor}.
-Considering multiple-slit experiments - not only the traditional configuration with two slits, but also configurations with three and more slits - Sorkin detected that quantum mechanics rules out third-order interference. \\[0,3 cm] It will be shown in the following sections that the absence of third-order interference implies the validity of Tsirelson's bound.
-The correlations in any probabilistic theory cannot exceed Tsirelson's bound if a reasonable calculus of conditional probability is included and third-order interference is excluded.
+Pawlowski et al. have recently introduced a promising new principle called information causality \cite{ref-Paw}.
+Janotta et al. consider a special geometric property of the state space, known as strong self-duality \cite{ref-Jan}, and Navascues and Wunderlich study a principle which they name macroscopic locality \cite{ref-Nav}. \\[0,3 cm] Furthermore, Craig, Sorkin et al. consider a strongly positive joint decoherence functional in a level 2 quantum measure theory \cite{ref-Craig}.
+A level 2 theory is characterized by an interesting property - the absence of third-order interference - which was discovered by Sorkin \cite{ref-Sor}.
+Considering multiple-slit experiments - not only the traditional configuration with two slits, but also configurations with three and more slits - he detected that quantum mechanics rules out third-order interference.
+The present paper also establishes a link between this property and Tsirelson's bound for the correlations, but uses a different framework and does not rely on a strongly positive decoherence functional. \\[0,3 cm] In the following sections, it will be shown that the absence of third-order interference implies the validity of Tsirelson's bound for a broad class of probabilistic theories.
+A major characteristic of this class is the existence of a reasonable calculus of conditional probability or, phrased more physically, of a reasonable model for the quantum measurement process \cite{ref-Nie0}.
+In this class, the correlations cannot exceed Tsirelson's bound if third-order interference is excluded or, vice versa, a violation of Tsirelson's bound would imply the existence of third-order interference.
 Mathematically, this is a quite simple consequence of the results from Ref. \cite{ref-Nie2}, but nevertheless provides an interesting link between two very different physical aspects of quantum mechanics. \\[0,3 cm] The general framework for a probabilistic theory from Refs. \cite{ref-Nie0}, \cite{ref-Nie1} and \cite{ref-Nie2} and Sorkin's concept of third-order interference \cite{ref-Sor} are briefly depicted in sections 2 and 3 before then turning to the major results in sections 4, 5 and 6.
 A general mathematical inequality which follows from the absence of third-order interference is presented in section 4.
 Its relation to Tsirelson's bound is pointed out in section 5.
 This requires an understanding of the meaning of observables and compatibility in the general framework, which is elaborated in section 6.